 About 136,000 Albertans are directly employed in the oil and gas extraction and mining sectors, which accounts for one out of every 15 jobs in the province.
-According to the Conference Board of Canada, between 2012 and 2035, development in the oil sands industry will support 880,000 person years of employment over the examined period.
+While job creation was hindered by the onset of the global recession in 2008, the Canadian Energy Research Institute forecasts that between 2000 and 2020 development in the oil sands industry will generate 42,000 full-time positions.